 The city offers practically indefinite possibilities for accommodation.
 The hotels are numerous and diverse in categories and prices.
 Accommodation is also possible in the nearby resorts – Zlatni Pyasatsi, St. Konstantin and Elena and Riviera.
-There are a few accommodation bureaus in the city which are related to one another with an updated information transfer.
+There are a few accommodation bureaus in the city which are connected online.
 The options for catering and entertainment are also rich – seashore restaurants, pizzerias, snack bars, beer-houses, catering and fast food establishments, clubs and discotheques.
-Make good use of the fact that there are multiple restaurants in the town, offering a diverse variety of sea food.
+Make good use of the fact that there are multiple restaurants in the town, offering a diverse variety of seafood.

 The sea garden of Varna offers multiple entertainment options – there is an amphitheater, an astronomical complex, an observatory, a planetarium and a tower on its territory, as well as multiple entertainment platforms and a small rowing channel for children, a pool for water wheels and a zoo.
 The summer theater is a center of multiple events, as the most significant of them are the Varna Music Days, the world-famous International Ballet Contest and the Days of Varna Summer – triennial of arts.

-Varna is a city which is very appropriate for health tourism.
-It successfully combines resting at the sea side with healing camps, pre-hospital and hospital treatment, recreational services and healthy way of life.
+Varna is very appropriate for health tourism.
+It successfully combines resting at the seaside with healing camps, pre-hospital and hospital treatment, recreational services and healthy way of life.

-A training golf course is situated in close proximity to Varna, in Asparuhovo residential section, and other 3 large and modern golf courses are also situated not far from the city, by Kavarna and Balchik.
+A training golf course is situated in close proximity to Varna, in Asparuhovo residential section.
+3 other large and modern golf premises are also situated not far from the city, next to Kavarna and Balchik.